 Film star Audrey Hepburn said that witnessing the Jewish children in her class being deported, when she was a child in Nazi-occupied Holland, was a defining moment of her life.
+I doubt if she would appreciate the comparison of a Palestinian terrorist to her by Katharine Viner, now the editor of The Guardian.

 “SUCH HEADLINES AND REPORTING SHOULD NEVER HAVE APPEARED IN THE FIRST PLACE”